dawnarc/CV/README.md

 Underlying architecture I developed independently includes: Assets Manager(Async Loading, Memory Persistence and Unloading for both single asset and batch assets), Uniform Interface for UMG operation (Loading UMG Blueprint, Widget Open, Close and Caching), Network layer for TCP handling, Replication using UE4 Dedicated Server .Instructing subordinate to develop a tool to transform Excel to protobuf generated cpp sources and Serialization Data for protobuf.

 performance optimization work I’m independently responsible includes: performance for Large Scale Scene, include Lighting, Material, Shadow, Foliage, Animation, Gameplay and so on.

 TechArt work I’m independently responsible includes: Dynamic Sky Sphere (Frame rate improved from 7 FPS to 30 FPS on Qualcomm Snapdragon 835 after optimization).
 Instructing subordinate to develop Interactive Foliage System which includes propagation of flame, grass cutting half.
 And so on.

+I was also responsible for a customized Third-Person Shooting project for Shanghai Branch Office of Improbable, I have resolved some issues independently, includes: issues of linking SpaitalOS’s libraries on Android, two UE4 bugs I have fixed: C++11 features not support fully when building Android package using Clang, OpenSSL API in new version not support on Android.

 ##### ARK online game